akcenurt/proj1-VAT/README.md

-This program is able to read data from the csv, sort them and filter themand then export it to a new csv.
+This program is able to read data from a given text file, sort them, filter them and then export the result to a new text file.